hashicorp/terraform/website/docs/configuration/syntax-json.html.md

 Most Terraform configurations are written in
-[the native Terraform language syntax](./syntax.html), which is designed to be easy for humans to read and update.
+[the native Terraform language syntax](./syntax.html), which is designed to be relatively easy for humans to read and update.

 Terraform also supports an alternative syntax that is JSON-compatible.
 This syntax is useful when generating portions of a configuration programmatically,